treehouse/timberline-rails/README.markdown

 automatic detection for a config file at `config/timberline.yml` in your Rails app, complete with environment support (just like database.yml).

-### Timberline::Rails::ActiveRecord and Timberline::Rails::ActiveRecordWorker
+### ActiveJob Integration

+Timberline-Rails now includes an adapter and worker so you can use Timberline as ActiveJob's queueing backend.

+To use, set Timberline as the queue adapter in `config/application.rb` or in one of your environment's configs:

+    config.active_job.queue_adapter = :timberline

+Then, run a worker for each queue that you use.

+    # run this script with rails/runner or use some other means to load your Rails environment

+    Timberline::Rails::ActiveJobWorker.new.watch("default")

+### ActiveRecord Integration

-In order to make running jobs in the background as easy as possible, Timberline-Rails comes with two new items to help:
+In order to make running jobs in the background as easy as possible, Timberline-Rails comes with two items to help:

 #### Timberline::Rails::ActiveRecord